VeronicaTollenaar/UAV_grid/README.md

 Problems to fix:
 - When starting the waypoints file on the UAV, the first waypoint needs to be deleted as to fly without errors.
 - The extent shapefile needs to be in EPSG:3031 (or in any other projection that uses meters as unit).
+- The script now needs an initial kmz to adjust called 'path4_test.kmz'